-The Audit Committee (the "Committee") is currently composed of three independent directors Messrs.
-Bayly, Smith and Ussery and operates pursuant to a written charter.
-Ms. Obama served on the Committee until she resigned from the Board in May 2007.
+The Audit Committee (the "Committee") is currently composed of three independent directors, Ms. Sardini and Messrs.
+Bayly and Ussery, and operates pursuant to a written charter.
 The Company's management is responsible for its internal accounting controls and the financial reporting process.
 The Company's independent registered public accounting firm, Deloitte & Touche LLP, is responsible for performing an independent audit of the Company's consolidated financial statements and internal control over financial reporting in accordance with the standards of the Public Company Accounting Oversight Board and to issue reports thereon.
-The Committee's responsibility is to monitor and oversee these processes and appoint, evaluate, and audit the performance of Messrs.
-Bayly, Smith and Ussery, and compensate the independent registered public accounting firm.
+The Committee's responsibility is to monitor and oversee these processes, and appoint, evaluate, and review the performance of the Audit Committee, and compensate the independent registered public accounting firm.

-In discharging its oversight responsibility as to the audit process, the Committee obtained from the independent registered public accounting firm a formal written statement describing all relationships between the independent registered public accounting firm and the Company that might bear on the independent registered public accounting firm's independence consistent with Independence Standards Board Standard No. 1, "Independence Discussions with Audit Committees," discussed with Deloitte & Touche LLP any relationships that may impact its objectivity and independence, and the Committee satisfied itself as to Deloitte & Touche LLP's independence.
+In discharging its oversight responsibility as to the audit process, the Committee obtained from the independent registered public accounting firm a formal written statement describing all relationships between the independent registered public accounting firm and the Company that might bear on the independent registered public accounting firm's independence consistent with PCAOB Ethics and Independence Rule 3526, Communication with Audit Committees Concerning Independence, and discussed with Deloitte & Touche LLP any relationships that may impact its objectivity and independence, and the Committee satisfied itself as to Deloitte & Touche LLP's independence.
 The Committee has reviewed and discussed the financial statements with management.
 The Committee also discussed with management and Deloitte & Touche LLP the quality and adequacy of the Company's internal controls and the internal audit department's organization, responsibilities, budget and staffing.
 The Committee reviewed both with Deloitte & Touche LLP and the internal auditors their audit plans, audit scope, and identification of audit risks.